Ukrainian orthography of 1933

-The Ukrainian orthography of 1933 (Український правопис 1933 року) is the Ukrainian orthography, adopted in 1933 in the capital of the UkrSSR, Kharkiv.
+The Ukrainian orthography of 1933 (Український правопис 1933 року) is the Ukrainian orthography, adopted in 1933 in Kharkiv, the capital of the Ukrainian SSR.
 It began the process of artificial convergence of Ukrainian and Russian language traditions of orthography.
 Some norms that were rejected due to their absence in the Russian orthography were returned to the Ukrainian orthography of 2019.

 On the eve of the reform

 In the 1920s, Ukrainian linguistics flourished, and considerable work was done to standardize the Ukrainian literary language, scientific terminology, and dictionaries.
 The work of scientists was marked by the publication of the Ukrainian orthography in 1928, which for the first time became official and unified for the whole of Ukraine.
 The Academic Russian-Ukrainian Dictionary, ed.
 Ahatanhel Krymskyi.
 However, the codification of 1928–1929, which combined the Dnieper and Transdniestrian language norms in one orthographic code, proved unsatisfactory under those political circumstances and required changes.